mgoblin/STC-programmator/README.md

-STC programmator to flash hex firmare
+STC programmator to upload hex firmare to MCU flash.

 This repo contains kicad electrical scheme, pcb design and description.